InclusionOrg/application_assignment/readme.md

 ![working app](app.gif)

+## How to Run the Application
+In VisualStudio:
+- open the terminal
+- nodemon start
+- go to chrome/firefox and copy and paste: https://3000

 ## Submission Requirements

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.